magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/overview.md

 ## Rule Engine Statistics

-ThingsBoard Team have prepared the "default" dashboard for Rule Engine statistics.
+IoT Hub Team have prepared the "default" dashboard for Rule Engine statistics.
 This dashboard is automatically loaded for each tenant.
 You may access it by navigating to "Api Usage"->"View statistics" (see screen below).